uccser/verto/docs/source/processors/heading.rst

     This processor replaces the output of the standard markdown block processor for atx-style headings.

-You may creating a heading by using the following format:
+You may create a heading by using the following format:

 .. literalinclude:: ../../../kordac/tests/assets/heading/doc_example_basic_usage.md
    :language: none